 Borrowing Costs

 The differences in fees related to different banks are apparent when you borrow money.
-You generally borrow money from a bank for purchasing car and real estate.
+You generally borrow money from a bank for purchasing a car and real estate.
 You may find that some banks are charging too high interest rate as compared to others, and save money by shopping around, rather than using your current bank.

 Avoid ATM Fees